 This was my first time using dictation software.
 I went through my entire K–12 career without anyone mentioning it as an alternative way of writing.
 If I had known about dictation earlier, I would have asked my parents and my school to include it in my 504 plan.

-Students like me with learning and thinking differences have a lot to express about the world.
-We can come up with creative, thoughtful, smart things to say, but we sometimes need a little help putting our ideas into writing.
+Students like me who learn and think differently have a lot to express about the world.
+We can come up with creative, thoughtful, smart things to say.
+But we sometimes need a little help putting our ideas into writing.
 And that’s where dictation can help.
 I write, but I write with my voice.